·

 – Must be said computers at the time were not the same as today’s they

-were as big as a desk and were difficult to use so we always were in the
+were as big as a desk and were difficult to use so we always were in

 need of maintenance from other firms to keep it going and this has been

 a problem for us.
-For example I remember we have never been able to control
+For example I remember we have never been able to

-our parts stock using it, and this was a problem keeping us always supplied
+our parts stock using it, and this was a problem keeping us always

 with all the parts we needed.
-But anyway must be said the system was very
+But anyway must be said the system was

-good, infact when we closed down our production chain has been bought by
+good, infact when we closed down our production chain has been bought

 Aprilia.